 Performance management is the process of meeting your company’s performance-related goals in an efficient way.
 These goals can be related to the performance of the organization as a whole or it can refer to the performance of departments or individual employees.
 Performance management can also refer to any processes that you have in place to manage specific tasks.
 A HRIS can be used to make the process much easier and more efficient.

 Performance management in HR is a never ending process.
 It’s also collaborative and communication-based, as HR works with employees and departments to work towards the company’s goals.
 There are four major steps in the performance management process that can apply to any kind of performance management, whether it’s a project or a department.
-These steps are:

 Planning is the first step in the performance management process.
 This is the stage in which management and HR define the goal and objectives.
 Whether you’re planning a specific project, company-wide goals, or employee skill improvement, it’s important to clearly define key objectives and both short- and long-term goals.
 It’s also a good idea to define how you will be measuring the success or failure of those goals.